finkelshtein/MA-M27-Lecture-Notes/README.md

 # MA-M27-Lecture-Notes

-You can view the compiled notes here:
-<a href="https://finkelshtein.github.io/MA-M27-Lecture-Notes/" target="_blank">📘 Lecture Notes Website</a>
+You can view the compiled notes here: <a href="https://finkelshtein.github.io/MA-M27-Lecture-Notes/">📘 Lecture Notes Website</a>